 Previously, Anit was an associate at the Washington DC firm of Fried, Frank, Harris, Shriver & Jacobson where he represented clients in large-scale civil litigation in areas such as real estate, antitrust, securities, qui tam, and international arbitration.
 During his time with the firm, he was a member of a small litigation team that was awarded the Outstanding Achievement Award from the Washington Lawyers’ Committee recognizing a favorable settlement in a noted employment discrimination lawsuit.

-After he earned his undergraduate degree in International Relations, Anit spent two summers in Africa working first as a facilitator for Phoenix Zululand Restorative Justice in South Africa where he worked to develop and implement a three-week course in basic job and life skills for juvenile prisoners, and internship with the United Nations International Criminal Tribunal for Rwanda during the following summer in Tanzania.
+After he earned his undergraduate degree in International Relations, Anit spent two summers in Africa working first as a facilitator for Phoenix Zululand Restorative Justice in South Africa where he worked to develop and implement a three-week course in basic job and life skills for juvenile prisoners, and as an intern with the United Nations International Criminal Tribunal for Rwanda during the following summer in Tanzania.
 During that internship, he drafted memoranda on topics including superior responsibility of military commanders and department litigation strategy.

 Experience and Affiliations